six-two/mkdocs-placeholder-plugin/docs/usage.md

 Valid column names for `data-columns` are:

 - `description`: Shows the placeholder's description (if available)
-- `description-or-name`: Shows the placeholders description.
+- `description-or-name`: Shows the placeholder's description.
 If none exists, the placeholders name is shown instead.
 - `input`: Shows an input element, that can be used to change the placeholder's value
 - `name`: Shows the placeholder's name
 - `value`: Shows the placeholder's expanded value